Blog

 Bandwidth limitation

-The final recommendation for a better WiFi network design is to put in place a per-client device bandwidth limit on all the WiFi network traffic.
+The final recommendation for a better Wi-Fi network design is to implement a per‑client bandwidth limit. on all the Wi-Fi network traffic.
 Priority must be given to applications such as video and voice.
 For instance, 5 Mbps is a good recommendation for a per-client bandwidth limit in a high-density environment.